The Business of Acupuncture — 6.0 CEU's

 Do You Need Financing?

 This course is approved for PDA's (CEU's) by the NCCAOM and the states of California and Texas.
 This course is approved for six (6) PDA's (CEU's) by the NCCAOM.
-It is approved for five (5) CEU's by the state of California, and is approved for five (5) distance learning CEU's by the state of Illinois.
+It is approved for five (5) CEU's by the state of California.
 Even though the running time of this course is six hours, only five (5) CEU's per license renewal cycle are allowed in the state of California for continuing education that is not directly related to the practice of Oriental medicine (Category 2 Continuing Education Courses).
-This course is not accepted for CEU's by the states of FL or NH.
 The NCCAOM designation for this course is ACHB 319-016.
 It is given under California Continuing Education Provider Number CEP 592.
 It is given under Texas CAE Approved Provider Number CAE00019.
 In order to smooth the way in taking this course, please refer to 'Download Instructions' before ordering this course.

 Running Time: Six Hours, 3 Minutes (6:03)